Skip to main content

 sellerssellers

-Panoptic Liquidity Providers (PLPs) will provide liquidity to the Panoptic smart contract by depositing assets into the option pool in the form of a single type.
+Passive Liquidity Providers (PLPs) provide liquidity to a Panoptic pool by making single-sided deposits of tokens into the option pool in any amount.
 They will receive ERC-20 shares for their deposited liquidity, and their portion of collateral inside the Panoptic pool will be tracked using a shares model from the ERC-4626 standard.

-The role of PLPs in Panoptic differs somewhat from that of LPs in Uni v3.
-The net goal of PLPs is not to deploy liquidity within a specific range of a Uni v3 pool.
-Rather, PLPs generate yield by providing liquidity that can be borrowed and relocated to a Uni v3 pool by options sellers for a fixed commission fee.
+The role of PLPs in Panoptic differs somewhat from that of LPs in Uniswap.
+PLPs do not deploy liquidity within a specific range of a Uniswap pool.
+Rather, PLPs generate yield by lending tokens that can be deployed to a Uniswap pool by option sellers for a fixed commission fee.

 When a PLP removes their liquidity from the option pool, Panoptic will burn their collateral tokens, and the PLP will receive their share of the collateral pool plus collected fees.